Module constriction.stream.model

 • builtins.Model

-class QuantizedGaussian (self, min_symbol_inclusive, max_symbol_inclusive, mean=None, std=None)
+class QuantizedGaussian (min_symbol_inclusive, max_symbol_inclusive, mean=None, std=None)

 A Gaussian distribution, quantized over bins of size 1 centered at integer values.